Stevens leads Miss State past Louisiana Lafayette 38-28

-NEW ORLEANS (AP) — Graduate transfer Tommy Stevens passed for two touchdowns and ran for one in his first college start as Mississippi State defeated Louisiana-Lafayette 38-28 on Saturday in the Mercedes-Benz Superdome.
+Stevens passed for two touchdowns and ran for one as Mississippi State defeated Louisiana-Lafayette 38-28 on Saturday in the Mercedes-Benz Superdome.

-Stevens, who was a backup at Penn State when Bulldogs’ second-year coach Joe Moorhead was the Nittany Lions’ offensive coordinator, completed 20 of 30 passes for 236 yards.
+The former Penn State backup who learned from Bulldogs’ second-year coach Joe Moorhead when Moorhead was the Nittany Lions’ offensive coordinator, completed 20 of 30 passes for 236 yards.
 He had passes of 31 yards to Osirus Mitchell on the game’s first possession and 12 yard to Austin Williams early in the fourth quarter to complete a 21-0 run.

+“I texted Tommy last night,” Moorhead said.
+“I told him this is the opportunity you’ve worked your whole life for.
+Go out, play loose and have fun.

+“I thought it was a good positive step for the rest of the season.”

 Kylin Hill rushed 27 times for 197 yards and a touchdown and Stevens had a 4-yard touchdown run that broke a 14-all tie with 31 seconds left in the first half.

+“We did what we wanted to do offensively,” Moorhead said.
+“We showed balance with the run and the pass.”

 Levi Lewis ran for one touchdown and passed for another for the Ragin’ Cajuns.
-He threw an 11-yard touchdown pass to Nick Ralston in the second quarter and ran 1 yard for a touchdown that completed the scoring with 9:56 left in the game.
+He threw an 11-yard touchdown pass to Nick Ralston in the second quarter and ran 1 yard for a touchdown with 9:56 left in the game.

 Lewis completed 24 off 39 for 267 yards.